Leverage $1.1 Billion in Microfinance Loans to Reach the Most Vulnerable

 Description

-World Vision commits to support smallholder farmers and small businesses through its microfinance facility, VisionFund, with $1.1 Billion USD in microfinance loans by 2030 to address the socioeconomic determinants of nutrition.
-VisionFund loans provide badly needed capital to open or expand small businesses, especially rural smallholder farmers, to generate income.
-VisionFund also prioritizes providing services to women with nearly 70% of all loans made to female entrepreneurs.
-These lending services - often coupled with business and economic empowerment training - are already delivering powerful results for families, with borrowers in 2024 reporting an average 17% improvement over the prior year in nutritious food availability for their children.
+World Vision commits to support smallholder farmers and small businesses through its microfinance facility, VisionFund, with US$1.1 billion in microfinance loans by 2030 to address the socioeconomic determinants of nutrition.
+VisionFund loans provide badly needed capital to open or expand small businesses, especially for rural smallholder farmers, to generate income.
+VisionFund also prioritises providing services to women, with nearly 70% of all loans made to female entrepreneurs.
+These lending services – often coupled with business and economic empowerment training – are already delivering powerful results for families, with borrowers in 2024 reporting an average 17% improvement over the prior year in nutritious food availability for their children.

 GNR assessment